ENROLL NOW in 'Script School'!

 Extra Credit: What will you do with your script when it's done?

-Module 5 - Journey Through Conflict (Apr.
-16)
+Module 5 - Journey Through Conflict (April 30 w/ study session on May 6)

 A deep-dive into Act 2 structure, which includes sequences 3-6; rising and falling action; setups and payoffs; and constructing a midpoint and the second plot point that takes us into Act 3.